wwidlishy/Quan/README.md

 {
     fn truthMachine(imute input: Integer(0, 1))
     {
-        // custom type: Integer from 0 to 1, including borders (0 and 1)
+        // custom type: Integer with possible values of 0 and 1 imute result: Integer(0, 1) = input; // do `imute result: Integer(1-10) = 1` for a type ranged 1 to 10 including both sides
-        imute result: Integer(0, 1) = input;
+        // or`imute result: Integer(1-10 & 15-20) = 1` for a type ranged 1 to 10 and 15-20 including both sides
         // @self = this function
         if result: @self (result); // if result == 1 calls itself with result, forever recursion. multiline if would be if (condition) {...}//
     }